hackerdud3/PrepPalBot/README.md

-# Prep Pal - A Career Coach Chatbot
+# Prep Pal - A Career Coach Copilot

 ## Overview
-Welcome to Prep Pal Career Coach, an AI-powered chatbot designed to assist you with Interview questions and provides valuable guidance.
+Welcome to Prep Pal Career Coach, an AI-powered copilot designed to assist you with Interview questions and provides valuable guidance.
 Whether you're exploring career options, seeking job search advice, or looking for tips on professional development, Career Coach is here to help!

 ## Features
 - **Personalized Guidance**: Prep Pal uses advanced AI algorithms to tailor responses to your specific needs and questions.